adjust/android_sdk/README.md

 Replace `{YourAppToken}` with your App Token.
 You can find in your [dashboard].

-You can increase or decrease the amount of logs you see by changing the value of `AdjustIoLogLevel` to one of the following:
+You can increase or decrease the amount of logs you see by changing the value of `AdjustLogLevel` to one of the following:

 - `verbose` - enable all logging
 - `debug` - enable more logging